james2doyle/ohdoylerules.com/content/snippets/wordpress-via-command-line.md

 }
 ```

 This is a handy function.
 You can really use it for any CMS or Zip file you have to grab on the regular.
-Just remember to use an *empty directory*, or it will overwrite everything and it will make a huge mess.
+Just remember to run this in an *empty directory*, or it will overwrite everything and it will make a huge mess.